ASU Online Library Guide

 Tutorials

-For a information about general research skills, finding articles, citing sources, using databases and more, ASU Library tutorials are videos and crash courses on how to better conduct research.
+For information about general research skills, finding articles, citing sources, using databases, and more, ASU Library tutorials are videos and crash courses on how to conduct research better.
 Feel free to explore all of these topics on the Tutorial Page.

 Library Guides

-Library Guides, or LibGuides, such as this one are developed by librarians to teach students and researchers more about the resources available to them.
-There are LibGuides specific to classes, subject, resources and more.
+Library Guides, or LibGuides, are developed by librarians to teach students and researchers more about the resources available to them.
+This guide is a LibGuide!
+There are LibGuides specific to classes, subjects, resources, and more.
 You can explore all LibGuides here.

 Thank You!